jbaoho/jbaoho/README.md

 👯 If you have any interest in working with me on any program ideas, startups, or fun projects please feel free to reach out.
 Similarly, any job, co-op, or internship opportunities are always welcome.

-📫 You can reach me at my email: justin.c.ho@vanderbilt.edu
+📫 You can reach me at my email: hojustin2005@outlook.com

 Welcome to my GitHub!!!